 Fairfax County is home to one of the top-rated public school districts in the country.

-It’s one of the things that’s a big draws many folks to the area.
+It’s one of the things that are big draws many folks to the area.

 Fairfax County schools are constantly named as a top school system in the US.